 (h) upon written request, and if sufficient quantities are available, samples of cutting and sidewall cores, marked as to depth, to be packaged and shipped at the expense of the requesting Party;

-(i) copies of drilling prognoses;
+(i) copies of the well schematic and summary of drilling prognosis;

-(j) if conventional cores are taken, access to the rig to inspect and evaluate said cores; and
+(j) final calculated worst case discharge values submitted to the DOI or other appropriate governmental agency having jurisdiction, if applicable;

+(k) a copy of the final basis of well design and well construction interface document, if applicable;

+(l) information concerning the well capture and containment system to be used/implemented, including the certificate and Marine Well Containment Company “Covered Well Addendum,” if applicable; and

-(k) samples of Hydrocarbons, if sufficient quantities are available, after performing routine tests.
+(m) samples of Hydrocarbons, if sufficient quantities are available, after performing routine tests.

-Upon written request, the Operator shall use reasonable efforts to furnish to a requesting Participating Party any additional available information (including a complete slabbed section of all recovered cores, if requested and available), acquired by the Operator for the Participating Parties, not otherwise furnished under this Article (not including any derivative information independently developed at Operator's sole cost and risk).
+Upon written request, the Operator shall use reasonable efforts to furnish to a requesting Participating Party any additional available information (including a complete slabbed section of all recovered cores, if requested and available), acquired by the Operator for the Participating Parties, not otherwise furnished under this Article 5.7 (not including any derivative information independently developed at Operator's sole cost and risk).
 The Costs of gathering and furnishing the additional available information shall be charged to the Participating Party that requested it.